project1-5/bt/report.md

 ## Overall experience

 What are your main take-aways from this project?
 What did you learn?

+CCN seems to be a good metric to check for possible potentially buugy code.
+It's good practice to ensure functions with high CCNs are
+  1. Refactored into possible chunks, if possible
+  2. Else, adequately unit tested to ensure future code doesn't break stuff

+Though code coverage is a reasonably good method, it's not 100% fool-proof and can still be worked around due to short-circuits in conditions(especially weak if the focus is to only write test cases for high CCN functions ).

 Is there something special you want to mention here?